3RebeccaSila3/Github/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Author

+Name:Rebecca Sila
+Email:silarebecca26@gmail.com
+Github-username:3RebeccaSila3

+## Description

+This is a github username search Application made with angular.It allows a user enter their username and inturn they get their profile,their repos and when they click view on github it directs them to github

+## Copyright

+Copyright © 2018

+## License

+MIT License

+## Deployed link